verdaccio/verdaccio/SECURITY.md

 ## Reporting a security issue

+> Please, do not use the email provided to report issues are not related with security vulnerabilities

 At Verdaccio, we consider the security of our systems a top priority.
 But no matter how much effort we put into system security, there can still be vulnerabilities present.

 If you discover a security vulnerability, please use one of the following means of communications to report it to us: